 For their edible colour schemes, cushy comforts and individuality, quite frankly, we love them all.
-Pressed to pick, the secluded superior North West Suite is the most lavish lovers’ den; its private plunge pool, leafy terrace and cushion-festooned sofa rouse romance and make going out a chore.
-The executive West Suite may look the most petite, but it actually has the broadest balcony of the lot, decked out with sunloungers and a dining table for moonlit meals.
+Superior Suites have private plunge pools, leafy terraces and cushion-festooned sofas that rouse romance and make going out a chore.
+Executive Suites have balconies or terraces decked out with sunloungers and a dining table for moonlit meals.

 The adults-only, unheated lap pool languishes in a high-walled courtyard in the heart of the house.
 Life-size torso sculptures mingle on a ledge above the lounger-topped, dark-timber deck that flanks the pool.

 There's a small spa on-site with a steam room, gym and salon.
 There's a massage room too, or you can book an in-room appointment.

 There are iPod docks in Superior Suites (in others they are available on request), so don’t forget to bring some tunes.
 Paradise Road is famed for its prized desserts, so sweet-tooths should pack loose-fitting garb.

 Smoking is permitted in the Red Bar and outside areas only.

 No charge for baby cots, and kids up to five can share senior Smiths' beds for free.
 Otherwise, extra beds for children cost US$31 a child a night, including breakfast.
 The chef is happy to tailor dishes to little ones' tastes too.